Dome vs Bullet Cameras: A Side-by-Side

 Suitable environments

 Dome cameras, with their discreet appearance and wide coverage, are particularly well-suited for indoor environments.
-They are commonly used in offices, retail stores, hotels, and educational institutions.
+They are commonly used in offices, retail stores, hotels, and educational institutions, where their discrete appearance complements modern interior design while maintaining effective surveillance.
 Their vandal-resistant design also makes them a good choice for public areas such as train stations and airports.

 Bullet cameras are predominantly used in outdoor settings, where their long-range capabilities and robust design shine.
 They are ideal for monitoring large outdoor spaces like parking lots, warehouses, industrial sites, and the exteriors of buildings.
+The visible presence of bullet cameras serves as an excellent deterrent at entry points, while their superior performance in challenging lighting conditions makes them ideal for monitoring long corridors or warehouses.
 Their weatherproof and durable construction ensures reliable performance in diverse weather conditions.
-For a comprehensive understanding of how bullet and dome cameras are utilized in various settings such as retail and government sectors, please visit our case studies page.

-Dome cameras, typically installed on ceilings or walls, offer versatile mounting options.
+Dome cameras, typically installed on ceilings or underneath eaves, offer versatile mounting options.
 They can be recessed into the ceiling for a flush look or surface-mounted on walls based on aesthetic and functional needs.
 The dome cover protects the lens from dust, dirt, and accidental damage.
-Click to learn more about Milesight recessed installation instructions for dome cameras.
+Learn more about Milesight's recessed installation instructions for dome cameras.
+They can be challenging to install due to their compact design and often require more precise positioning during installation.

 Bullet cameras, with their elongated shape, are usually mounted on poles, walls, or building structures.
 Their installation requires precise aiming and positioning for optimal coverage and field of view.
 Although they lack the protective dome cover of dome cameras, their sturdy design makes them ideal for outdoor use and long-distance surveillance.